Puyo Puyo (Series) Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

-Puyo Puyo has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We haven’t documented any accessibility features for Communication in Puyo Puyo which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 System Accessibility Settings